 If the symptoms are very mild, treatment may not be necessary.
-Most commonly, people with Bell's palsy are prescribed prednisone (Deltasone, Orasone and others), a corticosteroid, to reduce the inflammation and swelling in the nerve and to decrease pain.
-Some doctors prescribe a combination of prednisone and an anti-herpes virus drug, such as acyclovir (Zovirax) or valacyclovir (Valtrex), oral drugs that attack the herpes virus.
-The medication usually is taken for 7 to 10 days.
+Most commonly, people with Bell's palsy are prescribed prednisone (Deltasone, Orasone and others), a corticosteroid, to reduce the inflammation and swelling in the nerve.
+Some doctors prescribe a combination of prednisone and an anti-herpes virus drug, such as valacyclovir (Valtrex) for 7 days.

-If the Bell's palsy is part of the Ramsay-Hunt syndrome, treatment with a higher dose of acyclovir or valacyclovir is needed.
+If the Bell's palsy is part of the Ramsay-Hunt syndrome, treatment should always include anti-herpes drug, usually valacyclovir, along with prednisone.
 Bell's palsy related to Lyme disease is treated with antibiotics active against the bacteria that cause Lyme disease.

 If Bell's palsy is affecting your ability to close your eyes, your cornea can become dry and possibly get scratched.
 To prevent this, you must protect your eyes from wind and dust by wearing glasses.
 You will need to keep your eyes moist by using artificial tears frequently during the day and lubricating your eyes at night with a sterile eye ointment.

 Call your doctor immediately at the first sign of decreased strength in your face, difficulty eating or drinking, or a droopy eyelid.
 Also call your doctor if your ear suddenly hurts, especially if you see blisters around your ear or inside your ear canal.